jerryscript-project/iotjs/docs/api/IoT.js-API-Net.md

 * `closeListener` {Function} Listener for the `'close'` event.

 Stops listening new arriving connection.
-Server socket will finally close when all existing connections are closed, then emit `'close'` event.
+Server socket will be finally closed when all existing connections are closed, then emits `'close'` event.
-`closeListener` is registered as `'close'` event listener.
+The `closeListener` is registered as a `'close'` event listener.

 **Example**